Rouji/blog/content/posts/wayvnc_remote_desktop/index.md

 # Automating it
 Already pretty good.
 SSH in, `start_wayvnc`, VNC in, do some work, `stop_wayvnc`, done.
->But with Windows all you have to do is connect via RDP, zero setup!!
+>But with Windows all you have to do is connect via RDP, zero setup!

 Socket activation it is.